 For sixty miles in Northern Michigan, the main branch of the Pere Marquette runs clear and sparkling, teaming with trout, noisy with the whistling and chirping of birds, and busy with the playing of otters.
 It is a wild and beautiful place where fly lines dance over the water, paddlers glide between wooded shorelines and you can catch a glimpse of one of Michigan’s wild treasures.

 The Pere Marquette is truly a special place.
 It has been designated by the state as a Natural River and a Blue Ribbon Trout Stream and federally designated as a Wild and Scenic River.
 There are no dams on the main branch of the river, making it the only free-flowing river in the entire Lake Michigan watershed.
 With tributaries included, there are over 300 miles of stream.
 The watershed is home to many species of mammals, birds, fish, and other wildlife, including the endangered Karner blue butterfly.

-The goal of the Pere Marquette Wild campaign is to raise a total of $1.5 million from a mixture of grants and private donations in order to add 10 more miles of protected river frontage along the Pere Marquette River in the next three years.
+The goal of the Pere Marquette Wild campaign is to raise a total of $1.5 million from a mixture of grants and private donations in order to add 10 more miles of protected river frontage along the Pere Marquette River.
 Over the past 15 years, the Land Conservancy has worked with landowners to protect thousands of acres and over 18 miles of river frontage.
 But thousands more acres remain threatened and we need your help.
 Together, we can ensure that the uninterrupted stretches of the Pere Marquette are our legacy to the future.

 This project is made possible with support from the Carls Foundation, the Community Foundation for Mason County, the Charles R. Evenson Foundation, the Lake County Community Foundation, an affiliate of the Fremont Area Community Foundation, and Fremont Area Community Foundation.